xZeroW/fictional-dollop/docs/systems/base_game_systems_roadmap.md

 - A boss encounter can start deterministically.
 - Normal wave flow does not fight the boss state.
 - Killing the boss produces a successful run outcome.

-## 9. Persistent Profile System

-Persistence should come after extraction exists.
-Otherwise there is nothing meaningful to save.

-Purpose:

-- Store extracted loot.
-- Store unlocks or permanent progression.
-- Support future class and passive tree systems.

-Suggested shape:

-- Add `src/systems/profile.rs` or a top-level `profile` module if it grows.
-- Keep the first save format small and explicit.
-- Persist bank inventory and simple unlock flags first.

-Acceptance criteria:

-- Extracted loot survives leaving and restarting a run.
-- Death does not delete banked loot.
-- Save/load failure has a safe fallback.

 ## 10. HUD And Feedback Pass